sorin-ionescu/prezto/modules/git/README.md

   - `gsx` drops a stashed state.
   - `gsX` drops all the stashed states.
   - `gsd` lists dropped stashed states.
+  - `gsD` shows the diff for all stashes
   - `gsl` lists stashed states.
   - `gsL` displays the changes recorded in the stash as a diff between the stashed state and its original parent.